Jump to content

 “You’re doing fine,” Hyun said.

-They had moved to New York three years ago when he’d gotten the job offer at Arocom Industries.
-Wanting to give Mina a good life, he’d packed up their house in Seoul, bought two one-way tickets and moved to New York.
+They moved to New York three years ago when he got the job offer at Arocom Industries.
+Wanting to give Mina a good life, Hyun packed up their home in Seoul, bought two one-way tickets, and moved to New York.
 Mina was now an intern at an interior design firm in Lower Manhattan.
-She’d worked hard to get the position after her graduation from NYU.
-He hoped she’d find a place soon.
+She worked hard to get the position after she graduated from NYU.

 “You always tell me I’m doing fine,” Mina said, rinsing dishes in the sink.

-She worked fast, clearing the kitchen counters, and throwing out the ramen containers into the trash.
+She worked fast, clearing the kitchen counters and throwing the ramen containers into the trash.
 Her big brother was absentminded when it came to housekeeping.
-She’d long learned not to get upset with him.
+She had long learned not to get upset with him.

 She laughed because she loved it when Hyun was happy.
 He rarely got the chance to relax, always so busy.